Public Law & Legal Theory

 Our article proceeds in three parts.
 In Part I, we document and describe the incidents of police violence in The Wire, particularly those incidents involving police whose motives and actions are otherwise most generous or altruistic.
 In Part II, we explain the causal mechanisms behind those incidents of violence.
 In Part III, we offer tentative suggestions for reform.

-Masur, Jonathan and McAdams, Richard H., "Police Violence in The Wire" (2020).
-Public Law and Legal Theory Working Papers.
-767.
+Jonathan Masur & Richard H. McAdams, "Police Violence in The Wire", Public Law and Legal Theory Working Paper Series, No. 853 (2018).